zeppe-lin/mkinitramfs/README.md

 The following runtime dependencies are optional:

-- ldd(1) required for copying binary dependencies
+- ldd(1): for copying binary dependencies
-- strip(1p) required for reducing image size by stripping binaries
+- strip(1p): for reducing image size by stripping binaries
-- blkid(8) required for UUID, LABEL, PARTUUID support
+- blkid(8): for UUID, LABEL, PARTUUID support
-- smdev OR mdev OR mdevd OR eudev OR systemd-udevd or CONFIG_UEVENT_HELPER required for modular kernel, /dev/mapper/* and /dev/disk/*
+- smdev OR mdev OR mdevd OR eudev OR systemd-udevd or CONFIG_UEVENT_HELPER: for modular kernel, /dev/mapper/* and /dev/disk/*
-- lvm(8) required for LVM support
+- lvm(8): for LVM support
-- cryptsetup(8) required for LUKS support
+- cryptsetup(8): for LUKS support
-- busybox' loadkmap required for keymap support
+- busybox' loadkmap: for keymap support
-- kmod OR busybox' modutils+[patch][1] required for monolithic kernel
+- kmod OR busybox' modutils+[patch][1]: for non-monolithic kernel

 [1]: /patches/modprobe-kernel-version.patch